-- If the information in subsection (a) is known when filing a responsive pleading, a party's responsive pleading must include it. - (2) If the information in subsection (a) is unknown when filing a responsive pleading, a party must file a supplemental notice containing the information within a reasonable time after the party discovers the factual and legal basis on which fault can be allocated.
+- (1) If the information in section 9-1(a) is known when filing a responsive pleading, a party's responsive pleading must include it. - (2) If the information in section 9-1(a) is unknown when filing a responsive pleading, a party must file a supplemental notice containing the information within a reasonable time after the party discovers the factual and legal basis on which fault can be allocated.
 The notice must be filed: - (A) by the deadline specified in the scheduling order, unless the court orders otherwise on a motion and good cause shown; and - (B) in no event later than 90 days before trial.